afsalthaj/afsalthaj.github.io/_posts/2017-08-19-BuliderToFunctional.md

 ---

 Assume you have 2 optional parameters: `Maybe(firstName), Maybe(lastName)`
-And you want to instantiate a `Name` class (Builder) in Java with these parameters, if they exist.
+You want to instantiate/build a `Name` class (Builder) in Java with these parameters, if they exist.
 Let us try writing it.

 {% highlight scala %}